GeminiHero/Roxas-Mod-G-Rando-Compet-Companion/README.md

 ---

 A patch built specially for those who play KH2 Rando competitively!
 This reverses certain changes in the base Roxas Mod/Roxas Randomizer Fix, such as the symbols for Hollow Bastion and Simulated Twilight Town, as well as certain script changes (reverting "Promise Form" back to "Limit Form").
-Comes pre-packaged with the Roxas Mod G: Medium Animations mod, for maximum Roxas flavor with none of the gameplay impact!
 Built to be tournament legal and streamlined as possible!